ahcreative/-MapReduce-Search-Engine/README.md

 5. **Stemming and Lemmatization:** We apply stemming and lemmatization techniques to reduce words to their root forms, improving the efficiency of the search engine.

 6. **Saving Preprocessed Data:** The preprocessed data is saved to a new CSV file for further processing.

+Sure, I've added the `reducer3.py` file to the README.

+# Part 2 Mapper and Reducer

+This repository contains Python scripts for implementing the Map-Reduce approach for creating an inverted index.
+The inverted index is a data structure used in information retrieval systems to facilitate efficient text search operations.

+## Overview

+The Map-Reduce approach consists of two main phases: the Map phase and the Reduce phase.
+In the Map phase, the input data is processed and transformed into intermediate key-value pairs.
+In the Reduce phase, these intermediate key-value pairs are aggregated and combined to produce the final output.

+This repository contains the following scripts:

+1. `mapper1.py`: This script implements the Map phase of the first step.
+It tokenizes the input documents, counts the frequency of each word in each document, and emits intermediate key-value pairs of the form `(word, docID)`.

+2. `reducer1.py`: This script implements the Reduce phase of the first step.
+It takes the intermediate key-value pairs from the Map phase and calculates the term frequency (TF) for each word in each document.
+It then emits intermediate key-value pairs of the form `(word, (docID, TF))`.

+3. `mapper2.py`: This script implements the Map phase of the second step.
+It takes the intermediate key-value pairs from the first Reduce phase and calculates the inverse document frequency (IDF) for each word.
+It then emits intermediate key-value pairs of the form `(word, (docID, TF, IDF))`.

+4. `reducer2.py`: This script implements the Reduce phase of the second step.
+It takes the intermediate key-value pairs from the second Map phase and aggregates the TF/IDF scores for each term in each document.
+It then outputs the final index entries for each term, containing the TF/IDF scores and document IDs.

+5. `mapper3.py`: This script is an example of how to load and tokenize the input data (queries) for the information retrieval system.

+6. `reducer3.py`: This script calculates the inverse document frequency (IDF) for each term in the preprocessed data.
+It then combines the term frequencies (TF) and IDF values to represent each document with its term frequencies.
+This can be used for further processing or ranking in the information retrieval system.